Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 $$
 E = K + U, \quad \frac{dE}{dt} = 0
 $$

+> Note: for non-conservative forces such as friction, the total energy is conserved, but the total energy is not equal to the total mechanical energy.

-Recall that while force can be perfectly defined from potential energy, the potential energy cannot be perfectly defined by the force.
+Recall that while a conservative force can be perfectly defined by the associated potential energy, the potential energy cannot be perfectly defined by the force.
 This is because:

 $$
 U(x) = -\int F(x) dx + C
 $$
 And therefore any $C$ could possibly be chosen.
-So, one often choses the constant such that the potential energy is zero at a conveniently specified location $x_0$, which we can call the "ground level":
+So, one often choses the constant such that the potential energy is zero at a conveniently specified location $x_0$, which we can call the "ground level" or "reference point" of the potential energy:

 $$
 U(x) = -\int_{x_0}^x F(x') dx'